Stunner/App-Update-Tracker/README.md

 Usage
 =====

-Import AppUPdateTracker.h in your AppDelegate class and make calls to `appDidFinishLaunching` and `appWillEnterForeground` in `application:didFinishLaunchingWithOptions:` and `applicationWillEnterForeground:` callbacks respectively.
+Import AppUpdateTracker.h in your AppDelegate class and make calls to `appDidFinishLaunching` and `appWillEnterForeground` in `application:didFinishLaunchingWithOptions:` and `applicationWillEnterForeground:` callbacks respectively.